containerbuildsystem/osbs-docs/docs/odcs.rst

 Enabling ODCS Integration
 """""""""""""""""""""""""

-The first step in enabling ODCS integration is by configuring the OSBS environment to use a specific ODCS server via the ``odcs_*`` configuration parameters.
+The first step in enabling ODCS integration is to configure the OSBS environment to use a specific ODCS server via the ``odcs_*`` configuration parameters.

-Next, ``container.yaml`` must be created and it must include the *compose* section.
+Next, a ``container.yaml`` file must be created and it must include the *compose* section.
 See example further down.
-This file must then be committed and pushed to git repository.
+This file must then be committed and pushed to a container's git repository.
 Simply building the container image as usual will trigger ODCS interaction.